How long do hybrid batteries last?

 The role of regular servicing and diagnostics

 Diagnostics can detect irregularities in battery function, allowing for timely interventions.
-Consistent maintenance not only extends the battery’s lifespan but also improves the hybrid vehicle’s overall efficiency and reliability.
+Consistent maintenance extends the battery’s lifespan, improves the hybrid vehicle’s overall efficiency and reliability, and helps avoid a replacement cost for a new battery.

 FAQs